Online ADHD treatment for adults in Florida through secure telepsychiatry.

 • The “next smallest step” approach for paralysis

-Do you prescribe stimulants?
-When clinically appropriate and safe, possibly — after a thorough evaluation and with monitoring.
+Do you prescribe ADHD medications, including stimulants?
+For patients in Florida, when clinically appropriate and safe, possibly — after a thorough evaluation and with monitoring.

 What if I’m not sure it’s ADHD?
 That’s common.
 The evaluation is designed to clarify.